 An Interagency Coordination Commission chaired by Georgia’s Minister of Internally Displaced Persons from the Occupied Territories, Labor, Health and Social Affairs (the MoILHSA) was established to facilitate the development and implementation of a COVID-19 vaccination policy in Georgia.

 The preparation of the vaccination implementation plan has been coordinated by the National Center for Disease Control and Public Health (NCDC).
+To support Georgia in implementation of COVID-19 Vaccine National Deployment Plan approved by the Governmental Resolution #67 as of January 21, 2021 the World Bank will provide Additional Financing (AF) to Georgia in amount of 34.5 million USD within the scope of the Georgia Emergency COVID-19 Project.

 The proposed Georgia Emergency COVID-19 Project’s (P173911) objective is to prevent, detect and respond to the threat posed by COVID-19 and strengthen national systems for public health preparedness in Georgia.
 The AF will finance the procurement and transport of vaccines.